outcomesinsights/conceptql-dev-box/README.md

 If there are any errors, retry the provisioning step:

     host $ vagrant provision

-If it keeps failing at the same spot, [open up and issue](https://github.com/outcomesinsights/test_conceptql/issues/new)
+If it keeps failing at the same spot, [open up an issue](https://github.com/outcomesinsights/test_conceptql/issues/new)

 After the installation has finished, you can access the virtual machine with